'Complementarity' in paraxial and non-paraxial optical beams: Complementarity in paraxial beams

 Pure bipartite systems are described by a state vector of the form (\ref{qubit1}).
 For fields given by (\ref{qubit1}), if the polarization and spatial DOF is separable, the resulting polarization-coherence matrix represents a polarized state and the duality relation saturates.
 However, if both DOF are inseparable, the resulting polarization coherence matrix represents a partially polarized state.
 It has been shown that the amount of entanglement quantified by the concurrence \cite{wooters:PRL:1998}, which for the state (\ref{qubit1}) is given by, $\mathcal{E} = 2|ad-bc|$ obeys a triality relation with predictability and coherence, $\mathcal{E}^{2} + \mathcal{P}^{2} + \mathcal{C}^{2} = 1$ \cite{jacob:optcomm:2010}.
 Therefore, the amount of inseparability of polarization and spatial DOF bounds the degree of polarization of the beam \cite{eberly:prl:2016, Zela:ol:2018}.
 If the beam itself is mixed the above triality relation becomes an inequality \cite{Qasimi:josaA:2020}.

 When the bipartite system itself is mixed, concurrence does not remain a bonafide measure of mixedness of the reduced density matrices, therefore fails to saturate the complementary relation for the subsystems.
 Concurrence provides a necessary and sufficient condition for the separability of the density matrix, that is, whether the density matrix can be obtained from an ensemble containing only pure states.
 Therefore, even when the concurrence is zero, the reduced density matrix can be mixed, and hence $\mathcal{P}^{2} + \mathcal{C}^{2} <1$.
-Now, we show that the linear entropy of mixedness saturates the complementary relation in general, and for the pure two qubit state, this exactly quantifies the global entanglement concurrence.
+We show that the linear entropy of mixedness saturates the complementary relation in general, and for the pure two qubit state, this exactly quantifies the global entanglement concurrence.
+Suppose the reduced density matrix thus obtained is of the form $\Phi = (I + \textbf{S}_{A}\cdot{\sigma})/2$, one obtains,